-Leverage trading increases your position size for increased profits, and it also leaves you vulnerable to increased losses.
-The extent to which a trader can leverage a trade varies with different exchanges and has become attraction points used by brokerages to reel traders to their platforms.
+Leverage trading increases your investment position size for increased profits, and it also leaves you vulnerable to huge losses.
+The maintenance threshold to which a trader can leverage a trade varies with different exchanges and has become attraction points used by brokerages to reel traders to their trading platforms.

 Opening a position in trading can either be long or short.
 So, if you believe a digital asset or assets will rise in value, you open long positions on them.
 The reverse is the case for short positions.

-For example, in spot trading, going short on Bitcoin means borrowing Bitcoin, which you sell afterwards.
-If the price drops, you buy the Bitcoin at a lower price, and then return the Bitcoinby selling it, , and keep the profits.
+For example, in spot trading, going short on Bitcoin means borrowing Bitcoin, which you sell afterward.
+If the price drops, you buy the Bitcoin at a lower price, and then return the Bitcoin by selling it, and keeping the profits.